landlab/landlab/docs/model_grid_no_tutorials.rst

 to resemble, the standard matplotlib function `imshow
 <http://matplotlib.org/users/image_tutorial.html>`_.
 See also the method help for more
 details.
-Note you can set the maximum and minimum you want for your colorbar using the keyword *limits=(min, max)*.
+In particular, note you can set the maximum and minimum you want for your colorbar using the keywords *vmin* and *vmax*, much as in similar functions in the matplotlib library.

 Visualising transects through your data